-At last, the replacement for Goldie the MG is here.
+At last, the replacement for my 1969 MGB is here.
 It’s red, modern, and has two less wheels.
-And it’s a “Blast.”
+And it’s a blast.

 Make that a 2003 Buell Blast.
 What’s a Buell, you ask?
 It’s Harley-Davidson’s sport bike division, founded by the legendary Erik Buell.
 Mr. Buell was a University of Pittsburgh-educated engineer for Harley-Davidson in the early 80s and was a pioneer in modern race bike technology, responsible for innovations such as full fairings and engines that were fully stressed members of the motorcycle frame.